 - Does stress worsen your jaw pain?

 TMD may be causing your daily headaches, muscular pain, or lock jaw.
-You should seek treatment at St. Mary’s Dental to find permanent relief from symptoms and restore the function of your TMJ.
+You should seek treatment from a TMJ dentist at St. Mary’s Dental to find permanent relief from symptoms and restore the function of your TMJ.